-He said, “If you’re in doubt, just use commas.”
+He said, “When you’re in doubt, just use commas.”

-Tom could say either thing, under circumstances, and it would feel to the kid personal, pointed.
+Tom could say either thing, under circumstances, and it would feel to the student personal, pointed.
 But he wasn’t a son of a bitch…he was a lucky man.
-He knew his luck unpushable, the happenstantial kind, like the youngster’s (Tom) who stays upright on his roller skates, without knowing how to balance.
+He knew his luck unpushable, the happenstantial kind, like the kid (Tom) who stays upright on his roller skates without knowing how to balance.
 He gave these tips to his students only as general advice.

 (2019, Stephanie Foster)